Method for Dealing with Organizational Problems | Zapatista Philosophy

 Political Criticisms should be based on the repercussions mistakes have for the organization in its existence and its work.

-Personal Criticisms should be made among and by those who are affected by the error or situation which gave rise to the criticism.
+Personal— Criticisms should be made among and by those affected by the error or situation that gave rise to the criticism.
 They should not be second-hand criticisms.
 They should not be vague or indirect.

 The process begins with self-criticism.
-The opportunity to expose one’s own errors among the group will inspire and build political trust.
+Exposing one’s own errors to the group will inspire and build political trust.
 Good relationships among compañeros allow plans to move ahead rapidly.
-When this does not exist there is a tendency to look for someone to blame and for the organization to stagnate.
-Organizational relationships are sustained by more than one party so there must be collective interaction.
+When this does not exist, there is a tendency to look for someone to blame and for the organization to stagnate.
+Organizational relationships are sustained by more than one party, so there must be collective interaction.

-When one is criticized one can accept it without attempts to excuse or justify it.
+When one is criticized, one can accept it without attempting to excuse or justify it.
 It should not be received as a personal attack, nor should one’s difficulty in accepting it overshadow the political significance of the criticism.
 One can also refuse to accept it and explain why it was not an error.

 Conclusion

-The purpose of this method is to prepare new men and women.
-Men and women capable of understanding the dynamics of power, and of constructing new human relationships which are not based on exploitation.
-It is intended to prepare leaders who are capable of following, workers who are as comfortable using a hammer as a pen and paper, inventors who can confront a problem, not with a sense of martyrdom but with a hunger for knowledge.
+The purpose of this method is to prepare new men and women capable of understanding the dynamics of power and constructing new human relationships that are not based on exploitation.
+It is intended to prepare leaders who are capable of following, workers who are as comfortable using a hammer as a pen and paper, and inventors who can confront a problem not with a sense of martyrdom but with a hunger for knowledge.

-“A cadre is an individual who has achieved sufficient political development in order to be able to interpret the general political instructions which the organization develops.
+“A cadre is an individual who has achieved sufficient political development in order to be able to interpret the general political instructions that the organization develops.

-• S/he is capable of making them his/her own and transmitting them as guides to others.
+• S/he can make them his/her own and transmit them as guides to others.

-• S/he is able to perceive the reactions, the aspirations and, vague motivations which people manifest in reaction to the organization as they work with it and get to know it.
+• S/he is able to perceive the reactions, aspirations, and vague motivations that people manifest in reaction to the organization as they work with it and get to know it.

-• S/he is an individual with ideological and administrative disciplines capable of handling multiple tasks in different arenas at the same time.
+• S/he is an individual with ideological and administrative disciplines capable of simultaneously handling multiple tasks in different arenas.

-• S/he knows and practices “leadership by obedience” and is able to value the inherent contradictions which exist in an organization and the political struggle in order to see the advantage which exist at its different stages, and the multiple factors which give it its strengths or weaknesses.
+• S/he knows and practices “leadership by obedience” and can value the inherent contradictions that exist in an organization and the political struggle to see the advantage that exist at its different stages, and the multiple factors which give it its strengths or weaknesses.

 • S/he practices the principle of collective dialogue and decision/making.
 His/her loyalty and commitment has been tempered and tested over time.